 Once a year, ParticipACTION releases a report on the status of physical activity levels in Canada’s children and youth.
 This year’s key message is: kids need unsupervised outdoor play!
 The full report is freely available, but if you’re time-crunched the highlight report is a quick read.

 This report recommends outdoor free play to be most beneficial when it’s exciting, challenging, and unsupervised.
 Parents might worry about their kids getting injured.
 But kids are quite good at determining their own risk boundaries.
 Yes, a scraped knee will most likely happen at some point and it does hurt, but the majority of injuries that happen during play are minor and can be a great learning experience for the future.

 The take home message is that playing outdoors improves physical, mental, social, and environmental health for children, and it’s fun!
-If cold weather is an obstacle in getting your family playing outside, use these tips to stay moving during winter.
+If cold weather is an obstacle in getting your family playing outside, call the Physical Activity Line (8-1-1) for tips to stay moving during winter.
 Like the report card says, “get out of their way and let them play; kick them out..side!”